 The George S. Eccles Research Award in Finance and Economics is given to faculty members who have demonstrated the greatest promise in their area or areas of research.
 The selected faculty members each receive a $30,000 award to be used toward their research.
-Listed below are the two most recent recipients and the research that the Eccles Research Award helped to support.
+Listed below are the three most recent recipients and the research that the Eccles Research Award helped to support.

 2012–2013 Summary of Activities